nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. The system should work on any _mainstream OS_ as long as it has Java `17` or above installed.
 2. The system should be able to hold up to 1000 contacts without a noticeable sluggishness in performance for typical usage.
 3. The system should be developed in a modular way for easier updates and bug fixes.
-4. The system should ensure data consistency accross all instances.
+4. The system should ensure data consistency across all instances.
 5. The system should continue functioning in the event of a missing or corrupted save file.
 6. The system should encrypt sensitive data to follow data protection laws.
 7. The interface should be intuitive and easy to use.
+8. The system should allow the user to easily populate their previous command.

 _{More to be added}_